bhamail/picapsule/src/site/markdown/docdocs.md

 To deploy these docs to GH Pages, we use [maven-scm-publish-plugin](https://maven.apache.org/plugins/maven-scm-publish-plugin/).

- 1. One time - create an empty `gh-pages` branch and push to github.
+ 1. One time - create an empty `gh-pages` branch and push to GitHub.

         $ git push